nkarl/wsu-cpts-453-graph-theory/homeworks/week11/Assessment.Week11.md

 ---
 Recall that a **circuit** is a closed walk (one in which the starting and ending vertices are the same) that does not repeat an edge.
 Explain why if $G$ has a nontrivial circuit, then it must have a nontrivial cycle.

+A trivial circuit of a graph is a circuit containing only one vertex.
+Thus, a nontrivial circuit is any circuit that is *not* that.
+This means a nontrivial circuit has $|V| > 1$.
+Because a circuit is a closed walk, it is also a cycle.

 <div style="page-break-after: always"></div>